drhoan/Master-Worker/README.md

 the function print produced when it produces an integer into the buffer, and the worker threads must call the function print consumed when it removes an integer from the buffer to consume.
 You must invoke these functions suitably in your solution.
-Please do not modify these print functions, as their output will be parsed by the testing script.
+Please do not modify these print functions, as their output will be parsed by the testing script. <br>
 To run test script <br>
 `./test-master-worker.sh 100 10 4 3`